From visiting ancient castles to skiing down some awesome slopes, here is our list of the best things to do in Kanazawa!

 Each bed also gets a small private storage section that’s lockable as well as charging outlets.
 A huge plus for any backpacker!

-Best Budget Accommodation For Couples – Emblem Stay Kanazawa
+Best Budget Accommodation For Couples – LINNAS Kanazawa

-This hotel combines fun and communal vibes of a hostel with the simple sophistication of hotels.
+This hotel combines the fun and communal vibes of a hostel with the simple sophistication of hotels.

 With the concept of sharing ‘delicious’ moments together, there is a shared kitchen where guests are encouraged to meet other guests by cooking together.